marinanicolai/portofolio_js/README.md

 # portofolio_js

 >The portofolio is build
->using html, css and js
+>using HTML, CSS and JS